chrisb2244/2D-AMR-OFlib/README.md

 	generate a new seed each time you initialise an object of regenerateAlphaClass type within the solver).

+	hexRef4/DIAG_List:
+	Used to store pointers to each of the many DIAG_XYZ booleans being held in hexRef4 now, which allow easy customization of the output to log files of diagnostic/info messages.
+These can be (currently) changed using the format
+	*((hexRef4object).diagList.myMap["nameOfVar"]) = true/false;
+	This is likely to be changed to a function, to make it simpler to access and allow some automated checking of the validity of the name passed.

 	sortFaces:
 	Used in hexRef4 to sort and print lists of faces to be refined, along with a rudimentary description of why faces are set to be refined.